 -Sapphire National Golf Club – With over 5,000 acres, the Sapphire Valley Resort offers to the public a course with dramatic elevation changes and equally dramatic views.
 The Sapphire Mountain Brewery awaits you at the 19th hole.
 Sapphire is the only full public course on the entire mountain.

 -Fine Dining & Restaurants- many mountain area restaurants and bars offer fine dining and music entertainment throughout the year, The Cork & Barrel, Mica's Bar & Grill, Sapphire Mountain Brewery, The Library and more

--The Greystone Inn - built in 1915 as a private residence to socialite Lucy Armstrong, it was turned into the Greystone in 1985.
-Listed on the National Historic Places, the Grestone Inn has been recognized with a AAA Four Diamond Award, named Country Inn Magazines Most Romantic Inn award, awarded by southern living, and been featured in 200 magazines.
+-The Greystone Inn - built-in 1915 as a private residence for socialite Lucy Armstrong, it was turned into the Greystone in 1985.
+Listed on the National Historic Places, the Greystone Inn has been recognized with a AAA Four Diamond Award, named Country Inn Magazines Most Romantic Inn award, awarded by southern living, and been featured in 200 magazines.

 -Mountain Treasures Gem Mine - find a treasure digging in the dirt, you may be the one to find the prize Sapphire that this area is known for.

 Located 4 miles from Cashiers and 20 miles from Western Carolina University, Lake Glenville is the highest elevation lake east of the Mississippi River at 3,492' in elevation.
 It has 26 miles of shorelines and plunging depths with 5 tributaries feeding it with several waterfalls.
 It was built in 1941 when the Tuckasegee River was damned up to create the reservoir to help with power shortages during WWII.
 It flooded the town of Glenville covering schools, homes, businesses, & farmlands.